 For Zakheim, there’s the rub.
-“Money is fungible, and the money that Washington provides Israel for domestic defense-industrial spending allows Jerusalem to divert funds from its defense-technology accounts to support its settlement project in the West Bank.”
+“Money is fungible,” he wrote, “and the money that Washington provides Israel for domestic defense-industrial spending allows Jerusalem to divert funds from its defense-technology accounts to support its settlement project in the West Bank.”
 So when the Israeli cabinet approved an additional 82 million shekels for settlements on June 19, Zakheim saw 20 million taxpayer dollars inflaming a troubled land.

 He proposes transferring half of the OSP funds, which totaled $815.3 million in FY2015, to a holding account.
 At the end of the fiscal year, the Israelis would have to demonstrate to Washington how much they spent on settlements.
 “Every dollar they spend on settlements,” he reassured the audience, “is a dollar that doesn’t get cut; it simply gets transferred to Foreign Military Finance.”
 In other words, Israel would have to spend that half of OSP on American, rather than Israeli, defense technology.